-Council has awarded the design and construction contract for the Narara Skatepark Redevelopment to Concrete Skateparks.
-The design phase commenced in December 2020 and the construction of the new skatepark commenced in April, construction is anticipated to take 12 weeks.
+Council awarded the design and construction contract for the Narara Skatepark Redevelopment to Concrete Skateparks.
+The design phase commenced in December 2020 and the construction of the new skatepark was completed in December 2021.

 Thank you to everyone who participated the first and second round of consultation for Narara Skate Park.
 Our specialist skate design consultant, Convic, has used your ideas and thoughts to formulate the final concept design for a district level skate park at Narara.